skyefreeman/HackerNewsKit/README.md

 # HackerNewsKit
-An iOS wrapper for the Hacker News API
+HackerNewsKit is an unofficial iOS API for Hacker News.
+It comes with no dependancies, making all communication using NSURLSession.